threefoldtecharchive/jumpscaleX_core/docs/Identity.md

  ![Identity photo](./images/identity.png)

-- Congratulations your 3bot is ready now you can start the 3bot server and start your reservation.
+#### Congratulations your 3bot is ready now you can start the 3bot server and start your reservation.

-- To save your identity you can copy these files to safe place
+## To save your identity you can copy these files to safe place

+These contains the identity information, please keep them safe

  ![recover photo](./images/identity2.png)